Prestonsburg, Kentucky: Culture

 U.S. Route 23, also called "The Country Music Highway" to celebrate the region's rich heritage of music, runs through Prestonsburg.
 Country music stars including Loretta Lynn, Crystal Gayle, Wynonna Judd, Naomi Judd, Billy Ray Cyrus, Tom T. Hall, Ricky Skaggs, Keith Whitley, Dwight Yoakam, and Patty Loveless are all from the Big Sandy Valley.
-Heavy metal singer and guitarist Dave Reffett also grew up near this area.

 Prestonsburg is mentioned in Dwight Yoakam's "Readin', Rightin', Rt.
 23" (from his album Hillbilly Deluxe), a song about the yearning of local coal miners to escape their plight by traveling up U.S. Route 23 to find employment in the factories in the North, not knowing that they were only trading one miserable life for another.

 Prestonsburg is the location of the Mountain Arts Center, which hosts music concerts and is home to the Kentucky Opry.
 Middle Creek National Battlefield is the site of the largest and most significant Civil War battle in Eastern Kentucky.

-Prestonsburg is home to the Samuel May House Living History Museum.
-It is the oldest known brick home remaining in the Big Sandy Valley.
-Built by Samuel May in 1817, the house was utilized by the Confederate forces as a recruiting station during the American Civil War.
-The 5th Kentucky Infantry CSA and 10th Kentucky Cavalry was organized at this location.
-The house was being used as a residence until 1981 and was donated to the City of Prestonsburg in 1992.
-The Samuel May House has since been restored and maintained as a living history museum.
+Prestonsburg is home to the Samuel May House, the Big Sandy Valley's oldest known brick home.
+Built by Samuel May in 1817, the house was used by the Confederate forces as a recruiting station during the American Civil War.
+The 5th Kentucky Infantry CSA and 10th Kentucky Cavalry were organized there.
+The house was used as a residence until 1981 and was donated to the City of Prestonsburg in 1992.
+It has since been restored and maintained as a living history museum.

-The Jenny Wiley Theatre is located in Prestonsburg and offers theatrical productions all year long at both the outdoor Jenny Wiley Amphitheater, located within the Jenny Wiley State Resort Park, and the nearby Mountain Arts Center.
-The Theatre's presentations of classic Broadway musicals, comedies, historical dramas and holiday productions have kept theatre-goers entertained for the past 40 years.
+The Jenny Wiley Theatre was in Prestonsburg and offered theatrical productions all year long at both the outdoor Jenny Wiley Amphitheater, in Jenny Wiley State Resort Park, and the nearby Mountain Arts Center.
+The Theatre's presentations of classic Broadway musicals, comedies, historical dramas and holiday productions kept theatre-goers entertained for over 40 years.

 Prestonsburg is also the home of the East Kentucky Science Center.
-Opened in 2004, the Science Center contains one of the most technologically advanced planetariums in the United States.
+Opened in 2004, the Science Center contains one of the nation's most technologically advanced planetariums.